[Iwate Prefecture] 6 "Good Old Coffee Shops" that Trace Morioka's Coffee Shop Culture

 A cafe that breathes literature

-a literary figure from Morioka, wrote about Miyazawa Kenji's frequent coffee shops in his book "Kenji and Coffee."
-Literature and coffee shops are inseparable in this town.
+is a literary figure from Morioka, and in his book "Kenji and Coffee," he recounts Miyazawa Kenji's visits to coffee shops.
+Literature and coffee shops are inseparable in this city.

 Reconnecting the younger generation with retro cafes